geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 ##### **Geohot** [[00:00:32](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=32)]
 All right, so the main thing for the company is that Tinyboxes are shipping this week.
 Finally, we're actually going to get a whole bunch of them in the mail.
-We had a few problems with...
+We had a few problems with..
 So Tinyboxes have a RAID array with four NVMe drives in them.
 They also have a USB boot drive.
 We had a problem where the USB boot drive wouldn't show up.
 Maybe a third of the time.